 Teaching - Supervision

-I am involved in the BSc Global Health and in the MSc in Epidemiology, where I lead the `Topics in Biostatistics' module.
+I am also involved in the MSc Epidemiology where I lead the Advanced Topics in Biostatistics module.

 Publically available code: